kyawswar87/about-me/README.md

 - **PostgreSQL with pgvector** - Vector database for embeddings
 - **Java 25** - Programming language

+📊 **For detailed system architecture diagrams and component interactions, see [System Architecture Documentation](system-architecture.md)**

 ## 📋 Prerequisites

 Before running this application, ensure you have: